okikiola11/ror-social-scaffold/README.md

 > This repo includes intial code for social media app with basic styling of the ERD, a relationship diagram which signifies how the different entities and the various entity keys are related.
 It is contained in the doc folder.

+> In the milestone - friendship v1, a working version of the friendship model was created with all the required assocaitions.
+Here, a user can see the list of all other users and can send or receive invitations for friendship.
+A user can also choose to accept or reject the received friendship invitations from other users.
 ## Built With

 - Ruby v2.7.0